 That’s not to say that I avoid restaurants entirely!
 But where there is a culture of street food (like Mexico City or Saigon or Bangkok) I will usually eat all of my meals on the street.

-4. Translation cards for those with food restrictions
+4. Detailed translation cards for those with food allergies or restrictions.

 I have celiac disease, and another reason I eat on the street is that I can modify the meal as it is cooked, instead of relying on pre-made sauces that might get me sick.
 I made my own translation cards because the ones I bought or downloaded still got me sick because they were insufficiently detailed.
 For example, many vendors don’t realize that soy sauce, hoisin sauce, and oyster sauce all contain wheat flour.
 Each card goes through two sets of translations and is researched by a celiac who loves to eat.

 Friends with peanut allergies also carry translation cards, and of course due diligence is needed to know what ingredients have to be avoided.
-If you’re looking for nut allergy or shellfish allergy cards, you can head to Select Wisely or Allergy Translation.
+If you’re looking for nut allergy or shellfish allergy cards, you can head to Select Wisely or Equal Eats.

 These cards go a long way toward getting your point across — certainly more so than my initial “gesture feverishly while mimicking getting ill over food” — and Select Wisely has a strongly worded option for those with more life-threatening allergies.
 You could also bring a Point It Dictionary if you’re concerned about eating food you can’t place.
 Also fun for trading words in your respective language when on a long train ride.
 I am also in the process of building my own celiac cards with highly detailed notes tailored to specific countries.